silvae86/semanticmediawiki-install/README.md

-# How to install a base Semantic MediaWiki
+# How to install Semantic MediaWiki

-This is intended as a record of my installations of Semantic MediaWiki for the course of Information Management and Collaboration at FEUP.
+This is intended as a record of my installations of [Semantic MediaWiki](https://en.wikipedia.org/wiki/Semantic_MediaWiki) for the course of Information Management and Collaboration that I teach at the [Master in Information Science](https://sigarra.up.pt/feup/en/cur_geral.cur_view?pv_curso_id=737) at [FEUP](https://sigarra.up.pt/feup/en/web_page.Inicial).

 It can also be used by anyone who needs to install a Semantic MediaWiki instance from scratch.